 What Is Cloud Storage for Photos?

-You’re probably wondering, right now, how is a cloud storage for photos any different from a normal cloud?
+How is a cloud storage for photos any different from a normal cloud?
 Technically speaking, there’s a big difference between a cloud service dedicated to media files and one created for various needs.

 Cloud storage services made for photos usually offer more storage space, and they don’t have any type of limit when it comes to uploading files.
 Of course, you don’t need to use a special cloud service to store your favorite photos.
 You can do that using any cloud storage provider.